 Among other articles, Marc co-authored, with Jeremy Lieberman, Back to Basic(s): Common Sense Trumps Econometrics, N.Y.L.J.
 (Jan.
 8, 2018); Class Certification in a Post-Halliburton II World, 46 Loyola-Chicago L.J.
 485 (2015); and Loser-Pays - or Whose “Fault” Is It Anyway: A Response to Hensler-Rowe’s “Beyond ‘It Just Ain’t Worth It,’” 64 L. & Contemp.
 Probs.
 163 (Duke Law School 2001).

 Marc is also a Board member of T’ruah, The Rabbinic Call for Human Rights, and graduate of NYU Law ’76 and Columbia College ’73.
+He has also been recognized as a 2019 Super Lawyer in Securities Litigation.

 Marc is admitted to practice in New York, the United States District Courts for the Southern and Eastern Districts of New York, the United States Courts of Appeals for the First, Second, Eighth, and Ninth Circuits, and the United States Supreme Court.